 In the first quarter of implementation, NCPD provided a primary point of contact for this recommendation but did not provide information on implementation progress at the time.
 In the second quarter, NCPD informed the assessment team that their lesson plan for Community Oriented Policing is currently being reviewed.
 The assessment team acknowledges this progress towards full implementation.
-We look forward to reviewing information from the department stating who is involved in the review process, including subject matter experts, community members, and NCPD members.
+The department should note who is involved in the review process, including subject matter experts, community members, and NCPD members.
 It is also important that NCPD consider other partners in the review and delivery of this specific training.

 NCPD has not yet submitted evidence of implementation for recommendation 43.2.
-The assessment team will continue to work with NCPD to assess progress on this recommendation.